Back to Blog

 Nice to Have (Phase 2 Enhancement)

-• QR code dine-in ordering: Scan table QR, browse menu, order, pay, all from the phone
+• QR code dine-in ordering: Scan the table QR, browse the menu, order, and pay from the phone

 • Catering and bulk order module: For corporate and event orders with custom menus

-• Kitchen display system (KDS) integration: Orders flow directly to kitchen screens
+• Kitchen display system (KDS) integration: Orders flow straight to kitchen screens

-• Inventory-linked menu: Auto-mark items as unavailable when ingredients run out
+• Inventory-linked menu: Auto-mark items unavailable when ingredients run out

-• Analytics dashboard: Sales trends, popular items, peak hours, customer segments
+• Analytics dashboard: Sales trends, popular items, peak hours, and customer segments

 • Subscription meals: Weekly or monthly meal plans for recurring revenue